Skip to content

 127. Integrated Pest Management (IPM) approach?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports on implementing an integrated pest management (IPM) strategy through its research and development (R&D).
+The company also reports it employs IPM strategies supported by its research and development (R&D) efforts which include relying on beneficial insects and barn owls to reduce pesticide use.

 • Y